-Charles Sturt University (CSU) was established as a university in 1989 to provide access to skills and education in regional Australia.
-But even before that (for the last 125 years in fact) the research stations, ag and teaching colleges that joined forces to become CSU were providing opportunities for local communities.
+Charles Sturt University was established as a university in 1989 to provide access to skills and education in regional Australia.
+But even before that (for the last 125 years in fact) the research stations, ag and teaching colleges that joined forces to become the university were providing opportunities for local communities.
 Our commitment to the communities in our regions continues to this day.

-That’s why CSU has launched the 2018 Community-University Partnerships (CUP) grant program.
+That’s why we have launched the Community-University Partnerships (CUP) grant program.

-Over to CSU Vice-Chancellor Professor Andrew Vann for a run-down on how the program works.
+Over to Vice-Chancellor Professor Andrew Vann for a run-down on how the program works.

 “The university offers $100,000 in grants as an investment in the development of our regions.
 Members of our local communities are encouraged to apply for the funding to support their local community groups and activities.